Mentoring and Volunteering

 |Read to Grow||

 Read to Grow was started in the fall of the 2018 - 2019 school year in four out of 12 elementary schools.
-Beginning with the 2019-2020 school year, Read to Grow will expand to all BCSS elementary schools.
-Volunteers were recruited to work with the first grade classrooms at Allatoona, Clear Creek, Cloverleaf, and Kingston Elementary Schools.
+In the 2019-2020 school year, Read to Grow expanded to all BCSS elementary schools.
+Volunteers are always being recruited to work with first-, second-, and third-grade classrooms across the district.
 The goal of Read to Grow is for all students to be reading on grade level by third grade.